meiosischen/meio_memory/README.md

 meio_memory
 ===========

-a simple memory pool library of C supports monitoring memory pool's layout and nodes' status
+A simple C memory pool library supports monitoring the layout of memory pools and the status of nodes

 How to use: